How to Manage a Hybrid HR Team Effectively

 From their first day, your new hires should feel a sense of community and consistency in their work.
 Utilise technology to conduct virtual onboarding and training for new hires, ensuring that remote employees receive the same level of support as those in the office.

 When managing a hybrid HR team its important to always foster inclusion, ensuring that everyone feels part of the team – whether working remotely or in the office.
-Normalising diversity, being proactive, supportive and equitable.
+Normalising inclusion, being proactive, supportive and equitable.

 It is recommended to schedule regular one-on-one meetings with team members.
 Checking in with your hybrid HR employees, allows you to stay updated on their progress, challenges, and career aspirations.
 Regular contact is a necessity to build a professional relationship with your employees.